vaniacer/Zabbix-Template-jboss-jvm-data/README.md

 # Jboss-zabbix

-This is a Zabbix template to monitor jboss jvm stats.</br>
+This is a Zabbix template to monitor jboss jvm stats.
-Data collected via wget http queries to a managment port(default 9990).</br>
+Data collected via wget http queries to a managment port of jboss instance(default 9990).

-You need to create management user(zabbix) in jboss.
+So you have to create a management user(zabbix) in jboss for this.
 <pre>$JBOSS_HOME/bin/add-user.sh -s -u zabbix -p PASSWORD</pre>

 In template change this macro values to support your needs:</br>